Have you ever looked at a really successful brand or person – a celebrity, say, or a big company – and wondered, “How on earth do they do it?”

 You may have more than one profile expanding your marketing mix – e.g., older couples whose kids have already left home, singles who’ve graduated from college and haven’t married or had kids yet, etc.

-Second step: Give each profile a name.
-Find a picture of a person – either from Google Images or a stock image site – that matches the profile.
+Name and find a picture of a person – either from Google Images or a stock image site – that matches the profile.
 The idea here is to make each profile seem like an actual, living human being.

 Here’s an example of a built-out customer profile, complete with name and picture, from Convince and Convert:

-Third step: Speak to these people in your marketing copy, with the language they understand.
+Speak to these people in your marketing copy, with the language they understand.
 Look at each page on your website and revise anything that doesn’t sound like the way you’d actually speak to these folks.

 Pretend you’re actually speaking to that person and your copy will appeal strongly to similar customers.